boykovdmitriy/pdf-generation-comparison/README.md

 Use yarn to install.
 NPM may work incorrectly due to problems with eslint and NX.
 In short, there was a version mismatch in the eslint configuration of the NX project generator, and `npm install` resulted in an error.
 ``
 ## Information
-Its code base is related to the article [[]] and [[]].
+This code base is related to the article published on [dev.to](https://dev.to/dmitrii_boikov/pdf-generation-libraries-comparison-14nj) and my personal website [dmitriiboikov.com](https://dmitriiboikov.com/posts/2025/01/pdf-generation-comarison/).
 I decided to review different pdf generation libraries.
 It can help you decide faster what to use and provide some basic use cases.

 You can find a live example [here](https://pdf-generation-comparison-e8t6jmqv9-boykovdmitriys-projects.vercel.app)(if it still works, of course, but feel free to run locally).